Nov, 01, 2008

 neurophysiologists were beginning to establish the outlines of a new

-view of the visual cortex, suggesting that there are specific
+view of the visual cortex, suggesting that there are specific functional

-functional units for seeing form, motion, and colors.
-[His work has
+units for seeing form, motion, and colors.[His work has also talked

-schools of art have their own neurological basis.]
-Further research on
+have their own neurological basis.]

-magnetic fields, the subjects report seeing chromatophenes---colored
+fields, the subjects report seeing chromatophenes---colored phosphenes

-work included in this show.
-Since Carol Steen has the kind of
+Since Carol Steen has the kind of synesthesia

-These comments, while somewhat free form, bring to mind that
+mind when she listens to music.These comments, while somewhat free form, bring to mind that the

-a complex one; as are the operations of the brain.
+complex one; as are the operations of the brain.
 I am drawn to ask

 whether the linking of synesthesia with creative production informs the